-Participation and Opportunities for Women's Economic Rights (POWER) is a two year project(2019-2021) implemented by three partners, NAWAD and National Association of Professional Environmentalists (NAPE) based in Uganda and Womankind Worldwide based in the UK with funding from UKAID.
-The project aims at strengthening eco-feminist movements through four districts of Uganda to actively promote and protect women's land rights, land ownership and livelihoods and gain access to justice to advocate for policy change.
+Participation and Opportunities for Women's Economic Rights (POWER) was a two year project(2019-2021) implemented by three partners, NAWAD and National Association of Professional Environmentalists (NAPE) based in Uganda and Womankind Worldwide based in the UK with funding from UKAID.
+The project's focus was to strengthen eco-feminist movements through four districts of Uganda (Nwoya, Hoima, Buliisa and Amuru) to actively promote and protect women's lnd rights, land ownership and livelihoods and gain access to justice to advocate for policy change.

 A land rush erupted in Amuru district between the West Acholi Cooperative Union and one of Katatyer Parish, Lajago A Village, Layima sub-county due to forceful land evictions.
 The Union basically does crop farming and grows maize, cotton, sim-sim, sorghum, rice and soya beans on large scale.
 The Cooperative claims to have acquired a 49 yrs lease on land measuring 2,811.96hectares on 1st January 1984 and says that occupants on the land are squatters.
 On the other hand the community claims that the cooperative has been extending boundaries into their ancestral land and involving Uganda People's Defrence Forces(UPDF) to forcefully evict locals off their land without any compensation leaving them landless with no means of livelihoods.
 Several meetings between the aggrieved community people of Katatyer and the local leaders but this has painfully not led anywhere.
 On paper are land documents from the West Acholi Cooperative Union which seem to contradict each other showing different acreages and different maps and boundaries of the land.
 Community Elders are saying that the Union forged land ownership documents by using names of the deceased persons to fraudulently grad land.